-To compare, which object is heavier in a real world, we need to give each weight a number (measure it).
+To compare, which object is heavier in a real world, we need to give each object a number: weight (measure it).
 Two objects have the same weight, if that number is the same for both of them.
-There are many units of weight (grams, pounds, ounces) and there is a clear mechanism to convert one unit to another.
+There are many units of weight (grams, pounds, ounces), which can be converted, one unit to another.

 While Grams (unit of weight) consist of one number (e.g. 150 grams), CIELAB (unit of color) consists of three numbers (e.g. CIELAB 0.5, 0.7, 0.1).
 These numbers are called channels or components.

-Let's say we have a square hole, and there is an apple in it, with a blue cloth behind it.
-We take a picture of it, print it, and put that picture into a second hole (illuminated by a proper light).
-We also display the picture on an LCD monitor, which we put into a third hole.
+Let's say we have a square hole in a wall, and there is an apple on the other side, with a blue cloth behind it.
+We take a picture of it, print it, and put that printed picture behind a second hole in a wall (illuminated by a proper light).
+We also display the same picture on an LCD monitor, which we put behind a third hole.

-If the digital camera can store real colors into correct CIELAB values, and the printer and the monitor can correctly reproduce CIELAB values, we should not be able to distinguish, which one is a real apple, which one is the monitor, and which one is an ink on a papaer.
+If the digital camera can store real colors into correct CIELAB values, and both the printer and the monitor can correctly reproduce any CIELAB values, we should not be able to distinguish (with our eyes), which hole contains a real apple, which one is the monitor, and which one is the ink on a paper.

 First monitors created colors by combining three lights, usually referred to as Red, Green and Blue (RGB) (note, that "Red" in terms of color is ambiguous, just like "Heavy" in terms of weight; one would need to specify a CIELAB value to be precise).
-It was natural to store a color digitally as three numbers: values of Red, Green and Blue, for that monitor.
-Such color always looked the same on all monitors of that specific brand of the specific manufacturer.
-But it had no relation to CIELAB.
+It was natural to store a color digitally as three numbers: intensities of Red, Green and Blue for that specific monitor.
+Such color always looked the same on all monitors of that specific brand.
+But these values had no relation to CIELAB.

-More monitor manufacturers appeared, each of them using materials with different technical properties.
-The RGB color for one monitor looked different on another brand of monitor.
+More monitor manufacturers appeared, each of them using materials with different physical properties.
+The RGB color value for one monitor looked different on another brand of monitor.
 Finally, a proper system with three components was created, called Standard RGB, or sRGB.
-There is a proper formula to convert between sRGB and CIELAB color, so each sRGB color actually corresponds to a real-world (unambiguous) CIELAB color.
+There is an exact formula, how to convert between sRGB and CIELAB, so each sRGB color actually corresponds to a real-world (unambiguous) CIELAB color.

 All images were stored in sRGB color space.
-Each monitor offered many settings, which allowed people to "calibrate" the monitor, until it displayed sRGB colors correctly.
+Each monitor offered many settings, which allowed people to "calibrate" the monitor, until it displayed sRGB values correctly.

 There was the same problem with printers.
 They usually create colors by mixing four inks, referred to as Cyan, Magenta, Yellow and Black (CMYK).
-A specific CMYK value for one printer could look different on another printer with inks of different chemical properties.
-Some printer could use even five or more inks.
-Some printers could print colors, that other printers could not print.
+A specific ratio of these inks, that was printed by one printer, could look different on another printer having inks with different chemical properties.
+Some printers could even use five or more inks.
+Some printers could produce colors, that other printers could not produce.

-Let's say, that an absolute CIELAB color (0.3, 0.8, 0.1) was displayed with signals (224,107,158) on monitor A, and with signals (231,99,161) on monitor B. We can say, that each monitor has its own color space, and it can convert any color from CIELAB into its own space.
-Instead of storing a color digitally as CIELAB, we can store it as any set of numbers, as long as we provide a mechanism, how to convert these colors into CIELAB.
+Let's say, that an absolute CIELAB color [0.3, 0.8, 0.1] can be displayed with RGB signals [224,107,158] on a monitor A, and with RGB signals [231,99,161] on a monitor B. We can say, that each monitor has its own color space, and it can convert any value from CIELAB into its own space.
+Instead of storing a color digitally as CIELAB, we can store it as any set of numbers, as long as we provide a mechanism, how to convert these numbers into CIELAB.

-*** Analogy: We could create a "weight space" of "keelos".
-And a "weight profile" would say, that "one keelo is 1200 grams".
-It lets us convert between "keelos" and grams, so it fully describes what a "keelo" is.
+*** Analogy: We could create a "weight space" of "bukalas".
+A "weight profile" would say, that "one bukala is 1200 grams".
+It lets us convert between "bukalas" and grams, so it fully describes what a "bukala" is.

-This means, that each digital image (JPG, PNG, PDF) has to be equippeed with an ICC profile (so we are able to convert its colors into CIELAB), and each printer has to be equipped with an ICC profile (so it can convert absolute CIELAB colors into its own four values of ink).
+This means, that each digital image (JPG, PNG, PDF) has to be equippeed with an ICC profile (so that we are able to convert its color values into CIELAB), and each printer has to be equipped with an ICC profile (so it can convert absolute CIELAB colors into its own four values of ink).

 With ICC profiles, we only specify, how to convert between "our own" device-specific colors, and "common" CIELAB colors.
 When each party can supply such ICC profile, the result is the same, as if we used the CIELAB space everywhere.

 Usually, the printing software can detect the ICC profile of digital images, and convert them into the printers profile automatically.
 Also, an image viewer converts colors of the image into CIELAB (using the ICC profile), and CIELAB to sRGB, while a graphics driver takes sRGB colors and converts them into a color space of the monitor (using the ICC profile supplied by the manufacturer of the monitor).
-We don't deal with any ICC files in practice, programs take care of them automatically.
+We don't deal with any ICC files in practice, the computer (software) takes care of them automatically.

 When we have an image without an ICC profile, "guessing" its color space is very dangerous.
 It is like having some numbers specifying weights, and guessing, if they are grams or ounces.

-Also, just saying, that an image is in RGB, or in CMYK, makes no sense.
+Also, just saying, that an image (file) is in RGB, or in CMYK, makes no sense.
 The value (255,0,0) could be Red, as well as Green.
-Unless the color space is specified (with an ICC profile), we can not know, what color values of the image mean.
+Unless the color space is specified (with an ICC file), we can not be sure, what color is meant by the values inside a file.

 sRGB is also used on the Web: when we specify